Water Heater Service In San Francisco, CA

 There are several signs that a water heater should be repaired as soon as possible, including:

-- No hot water and the pilot won’t light
+- No hot water and the pilot will not light

 - Water is leaking under the water heater